openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

 The following steps will help you to prepare and backup the data from the volume created for the example pod (`hello-local-hostpath-pod`), with the volume mount (`local-storage`).

 1. Prepare the application pod for backup.
 Velero uses Kubernetes labels to select the pods that need to be backed up.
 Velero uses annotation on the pods to determine which volumes need to be backed up.
-For the example pod launched in this guide, you can inform velero to backup by specifing the following label and annotation.
+For the example pod launched in this guide, you can inform velero to backup by specifying the following label and annotation.

    ```
    kubectl label pod hello-local-hostpath-pod app=test-velero-backup